pluswerk/aus_page/Readme.md

       limit = 2
       # Set first result position
       #offset = 3
+      # The number of page levels to descend.
+If you want to descend infinitely, just set this to 100 or so.
+Should be at least "1" since zero will just make the function return (no decend...)
+      #pageTreeDepth = 99
+      # Is an integer that determines at which page level in the tree to start collecting uid's.
+Zero means 'start right away', 1 = 'next level and out'
+      #pageTreeBegin = 0
       # Sort Recursive (default: '')
       sortRecursive =

       # Limit result to a single year
       #fields.your_specified_field.year = 2016
       # Limit result to pages with this category
       #fields.page_categories = 3
       # Limit result to pages with this your_specified_field (mm relation possible)
       #fields.your_specified_field = 3

       # !!!DEPRECATED Limit result to pages with this category
       #pageCategoryUid = 3 # replace this with the above
     }